anthonymr/anthony-blog/README.md

 ### Usage

-To run the project, execute the following command in terminal:
+To run the project, execute the following command in the terminal:

 ```  sh
   cd anthony-blog